hoaproject/Console/README.md

 );
 ```

-Please, read the API documentation for more informations, and note that Windows
+Please, read the API documentation for more informations.
-support is very weak.

 ### Mouse